I’m so excited about today’s recipe for March Muffin Madness (MMM)! Gluten-Free Hummingbird Muffins in the Instant Pot. Can you believe it?

 In Johnna’s Kitchen

-Johnna Perry, the author of In Johnna’s Kitchen, is one of my very favorite people.
+Johnna Perry, the author of In Johnna’s Kitchen and the exceptional cookbook Gluten-Free Baking for Beginners: The Essential Guide to Sweet and Savory Baking, is one of my very favorite people.
 She started out as a gluten-free blogging friend online and then became a friend in real life.

 A dear friend!
 If you’ve ever made a friend online and then became friends with them “in real life,” you know how special that experience can be.